PaulAndreRada/craneo/README.md

 var Craneo = require('craneo');
 var defaultList = require('./response-list');
 ```
-Initiate your own instance of a Craneo by passing it `defaultList` inside a property named responseList.
+Initiate your own instance of a Craneo by passing it `defaultList` to a property named responseList.
 ```js
 var bot = Craneo({ responseList: defaultList });
 ```